section-engineering-education/engineering-education/content/articles/understanding-fundamentals-programming-principles/index.md

 ### Program development
 Program Development refers to the process of creating software, and it is categorized into the following stages:
-1. Problem recognition - Here, the programmer should understand and interpret the problem
+1. Problem recognition - Here, the programmer should understand and interpret the problem.
 2. Problem definition - The programmer identifies the required input processing activities and output.
 The programmer also identifies ways of solving the same problem and picks the best.
-Written documentation is required for the design stage
+Written documentation is required for the design stage.
 3. Program Design - At this stage, the programmer develops a problem-solving project called an algorithm, a limited number of logical steps that a program follows to solve a problem.
-At this stage, tools such as pseudocodes, flowcharts, and decision tables are helpful
+At this stage, tools such as pseudocodes, flowcharts, and decision tables are helpful.
 4. Program Coding - The algorithm gets translated into an equal programming language code.
 In program coding, the programmer may use different control structures.

 #### Program control structures